tensortrade-org/tensortrade/docs/source/components/features/FeaturePipeline.md

 Feature pipelines can be initialized with an arbitrary number of comma-separated transformers.
 Each `FeatureTransformer` needs to be initialized with the set of columns to transform, or if nothing is passed, all input columns will be transformed.

 Each feature transformer has a transform method, which will transform a single observation (a `pandas.DataFrame`) from a larger data set, keeping any necessary state in memory to transform the next frame.
 For this reason, it is often necessary to reset the FeatureTransformer periodically.
-This is done automatically each time the parent `FeaturePipeline` or `InstrumentExchange` is reset.
+This is done automatically each time the parent `FeaturePipeline` or `Exchange` is reset.

 ## How It Operates